mr-nfamous/ungop/readme.md

 there are more than enough similarities to standardize it.
 Vector values are represented by 32, 64, or 128 contiguous bits packed into 4, 8, or 16 contiguous bytes, respectively.
-This string of bits is then split into 1, 8, 16, 32, or 64
-bit "lanes", the contents of each being a correspondingly precise integer or floating point value.
+This string of bits is then split into one or more 1, 8, 16, 32, or 64 bit "lanes", the number of which being however many can fit in the containing vector.
+There are never any padding bits between vector elements.

 Like arrays, the type of value stored in a lane is known as the vector's element type.
-On architectures with a little endian vector representation, which are the only targets we support at present, the vector lane number and array index of a particular multibit element are equivalent, while on architectures with a big endian vector representation, the lane numbering matches the scheme used for bits.
-Our Boolean vectors' lanes are numbered according to their position within the vector as interpreted as an equivalent width unsigned integer.
-I.e. to extract boolean lane 17 of a Z bit vector, a Z bit right shift of 17 is performed, followed by ANDing 1.
+On architectures with a little endian vector representation, which are the only targets we presently support, the vector lane number and array index of a particular multibit element are equivalent, while on architectures with a big endian vector representation, the lowest lane will be the highest index.
+Boolean vector lanes are numbered according to the bits position and are thus the same on all platforms.

-The following figures demonstrate the relationship between "vector lane" and "array index" of a particular element, for multibit types.
-For multibyte types, the lane number label is located at the same position as that lane's least significant byte:
+The following figures demonstrate the relationship between "vector lane" and "array index" of a particular element for multibit types.
+For multibyte types, the lane's number label is found at the same position as its least significant byte:

+    Ltt = little endian
+    Btt = big endian
+    idx = index

     Lww: W0_________
     Lwh: H0___ H1___